hanhanwu/Hanhan_Data_Science_Practice/Graph_Database/Readme.md

     * `g(n)` measures the cost from starting point to node n
     * `h(n)` measures the cost from node n to the destination
     * It chooses the nodes with lowest `g(n) + h(n)`
+* Triadic Closure
+  * A triadic closure is a common property of social graphs, where we observe that if two nodes are connected via a path involving a third node, there is an increased likelihood that the two nodes will become directly connected at some point in the future.
+  * There are strong & weak relationship in it, our preference for symmetry and rational layering formed structural balance.

 #### Cypher
 * Introduction: https://neo4j.com/developer/cypher-query-language/